IhorKravchuk/awslogging/README.md

     * DB-stored logs retention depends on the Db engine (3-7 days)
     * CloudWatch logs: indefinite time/user defined

-## Kinesis Data Firehose
+## <a name="firehose"></a>Kinesis Data Firehose
 * Log coverage:
     * Kinesis Data Firehose integrates with Amazon CloudWatch Logs so that you can view the specific error logs when the Lambda invocation for data transformation or data delivery fails
     * https://docs.aws.amazon.com/firehose/latest/dev/monitoring-with-cloudwatch-logs.html
 * Exceptions and Limits:
 * Log record/file format:
-    * two log streams named S3Delivery and RedshiftDelivery: S3Delivery log stream is used for logging errors related to delivery failure to the intermediate S3 bucket.
+    * log streams named S3Delivery, RedshiftDelivery, or ElasticsearchDelivery : S3Delivery log stream is used for logging errors related to delivery failure to the intermediate S3 bucket.
 The RedshiftDelivery log stream is used for logging errors related to Lambda invocation failure and delivery failure to your Amazon Redshift cluster.
     * Data Delivery Errors:
         1. Amazon S3 Data Delivery Errors
         2. Amazon Redshift Data Delivery Errors
         3. Splunk Data Delivery Errors
         4. Amazon Elasticsearch Service Data Delivery Errors
-        5. Lambda Invocation Errors
+    * Lambda Invocation Errors
 * Delivery latency:
 * Transport/Encryption in transit:
     * internal to AWS